NATIONAL YO-YO DAY

-Every year on June 6th, we recognize the fun holiday, National Yo-Yo Day.
-The day celebrates the iconic stringed toy that generations have enjoyed.
-June 6th is the perfect day to get out your yo-yo’s and try your hand at The Sleeper, Walk the Dog, Shooting the Moon, Around the World or Hop the Fence.
+On June 6 we celebrate National Yo-Yo Day at National Day Calendar to remember the iconic stringed toy that generations have enjoyed.
+We are using today’s National Day as a day to give our talents a whirl and try your hand at The Sleeper, Walk the Dog, Shooting the Moon, Around the World or Hop the Fence!

 The yo-yo is an object consisting of an axle connected to two disks and a length of string looped around the axle.
-It is played by holding the free end of the string, allowing gravity or the force of a throw to spin the yo-yo and unwind the string, then allowing the yo-yo to wind itself back again.
-The activity is called “yo-yoing.”
+You move a yo-yo by holding the free end of the string, allowing gravity or the force of a throw to spin the yo-yo and unwind the string, then allowing the yo-yo to wind itself back again.
+The activity is known as “yo-yoing.”

-It is believed the yo-yo was first invented in ancient Greece.
-A Greek vase painting from 500 BC displays a boy playing with a yo-yo.
+Many believe the yo-yo was first invented in ancient Greece.
+In fact, a Greek vase painting from 500 BC displays a boy playing with a yo-yo.
+The Greeks used these yo-yos in ceremonies and presented them to certain gods when a child came of age.
+Yo-yos made of other materials, however, were used for play.

 - In 1999, the National Toy Hall of Fame elected the Duncan Yo-Yo into its halls at The Strong in Rochester, New York.